kassi/Dotfiles.install/README.md

 Why do I need this?

-Because I have two dotfiles repositories and both installations behave the same.
+Because I have two dotfiles repositories plus an additional system additions repository and all installations behave the same.
-One is public, another one is private and not on a public hoster.
+Some are public, another one is private and not on a public hoster.

 You may think of having your email address inside .gitconfig (public) or inside a .gitconfig.private (private repo), included by .gitconfig.